Tonsil stones: Differential diagnosis

-Imaging diagnostic techniques can identify a radiopaque mass that may be mistaken for foreign bodies, displaced teeth or calcified blood vessels.
+Imaging diagnostic techniques can identify a radiopaque mass that may be mistaken for foreign bodies, displaced teeth, or calcified blood vessels.
 CT scan may reveal nonspecific calcified images in the tonsillar zone.
 The differential diagnosis must be established with acute and chronic tonsillitis, tonsillar hypertrophy, peritonsillar abscesses, foreign bodies, phlebolites, ectopic bone or cartilage, lymph nodes, granulomatous lesions or calcification of the stylohyoid ligament in the context of Eagle syndrome (elongated styloid process).

-Differential diagnosis of tonsilloliths includes foreign body, calcified granuloma, malignancy, an enlarged temporal styloid process or rarely, isolated bone which is usually derived from embryonic rests originating from the branchial arches.
+The differential diagnosis of tonsilloliths includes a foreign body, a calcified granuloma, malignancy, an enlarged temporal styloid process or rarely, isolated bone which is usually derived from embryonic rests originating from the branchial arches.

 Treatment

 If tonsil stones do not bother a person, no treatment is needed.
-Otherwise gargling with saltwater and manual removal may be tried.
+Otherwise, gargling with saltwater and manual removal may be tried.
 Chlorhexidine or cetylpyridinium chloride may also be tried.
 Surgical treatment may include partial or complete tonsil removal.

 Some people are able to remove tonsil stones using a cotton swab.
 Oral irrigators are also effective.
 Most electric oral irrigators are unsuitable for tonsil stone removal because they are too powerful and are likely to cause discomfort and rupture the tonsils, which could result in further complications such as infection.
 Irrigators that connect directly to the sink tap via a threaded attachment or otherwise are suitable for tonsil stone removal and everyday washing of the tonsils because they can jet water at low-pressure levels that the user can adjust by simply manipulating the sink tap, allowing for a continuous range of pressures to suit each user's requirements.

 There are also manually pressurized tonsil stone removers.
 A manual pump-type tonsil stone remover can adjust the water pressure depending on the number of pumps, effectively removing tonsil stones.

 More simply still, gargling with warm, salty water may help alleviate the discomfort of tonsillitis, which often accompanies tonsil stones.
 Vigorous gargling each morning can also keep the tonsil crypts clear of all but the most persistent tonsilloliths.

 Curettage

-Larger tonsil stones may require removal by curettage (scooping) or otherwise, although thorough irrigation will still be required afterward to effectively wash out smaller pieces.
+Larger tonsil stones may require removal by curettage (scooping) or otherwise, although thorough irrigation will still be required afterward to wash out smaller pieces effectively.
 Larger lesions may require local excision, although these treatments may not completely help the bad breath issues that are often associated with this condition.